 Video sources like encoders are grouped under VRMs.
-Digital video recorders such as DiBos are listed separately.

-Type in a string and press the ENTER key to filter the
+Type in a string and press the ENTER key to filter the displayed items.

-displayed items.
 Only items containing the string and their corresponding parent items (only in trees) are displayed.
 The count of filtered items and the total count of items is provided.
-An active filter is indicated by X. Enclose strings with double quotes to find them exactly, for example "Camera 1" exactly filters the cameras with this name, not camera 201.
+An active filter is indicated by .
+Enclose strings with double quotes to find them exactly, for example "Camera 1" exactly filters the cameras with this name, not camera 201.